Microsoft has confirmed that music fans will be able to get a Spofity app on Windows Phone 7 when the new operating system becomes available.

-“Spotify is a great example of software innovation emanating from Sweden and Europe”, says Steve Ballmer, CEO of Microsoft when the two announced the app for the first time in 2010.
+“Spotify is a great example of software innovation emanating from Sweden and Europe”, says Steve Ballmer, CEO of Microsoft.
 “We’re very glad to work in collaboration with Spotify to deliver a high quality, outstanding consumer experience on the Windows platform with Windows 7 and Windows Phone”.

 With Spotify on the start screen or in the music hub, you'll get a different music experience in a mobile phone, with instant access to the music you love, says Microsoft.